roytang/blog/content/notes/2013/08/cbo8sbu/index.md

 - comics
 ---

-I've thought about this before and would like them to bring over:\n\nMiles Morales (obviously)\nEvil Reed Richards\nKaren Grant\nNomi Blume\nJimmy Hudson\n
+I've thought about this before and would like them to bring over:

+Miles Morales (obviously)

+Evil Reed Richards

+Karen Grant

+Nomi Blume

+Jimmy Hudson